pcustic/XO/README.md

 # XO

-Implementation of TicTacToe game made in PHP
+Implementation of TicTacToe game made in PHP.
+Code and game is in Croatian.